 Then came a period of time in which I went to school (St. John's College in Santa Fe, New Mexico), worked on a video game that was not released (GridRunner), and went to massage school.
 I lived in Boston for a while, and did a little consulting for Symantec.

 When I got back into programming full-time, it was working for NeXT, which eventually got swallowed up by Apple.
 There, I worked on WebObjects Builder, and on the HTML framework used in OS X by Mail and other applications to display HTML content (now largely eclipsed by WebKit).

 In early 2001 I decided to quit Apple to pursue shareware (and to work towards my private pilot's license, which I now have).
 I missed being able to work on whatever I wanted — on frivolous, useless things, purely for my own enjoyment.
 I wanted to bring back to life some of my old projects that had been dragged down by code rot, and to explore some new horizons.
 From that, Stick Software's renaissance.

 In the spring of 2005 I decided to return to school (again; see a pattern here?), this time to San Jose State University to pursue a degree in biology, in order to equip myself with the scientific background to better attack the problems I feel are important.
-I got that degree, and now I'm at McGill University in Montreal, Canada, working on a PhD in evolutionary biology, and now I'm working on a postdoc in Montpellier, France (you can read more about Ben Haller in academia if you like).
+I got that degree, and then I went to McGill University in Montreal, Canada, and got a PhD in evolutionary biology, and now I'm working on a postdoc in Montpellier, France (you can read more about Ben Haller in academia if you like).
 I no longer have as much time for Stick Software, but I'm trying to keep my apps working and up to date, at least.